-N 339 Nursing Care of Ill Children -Practice
+Nursing Care of Ill Children -N 339 4 credits Practice

 Clinical practice to promote application of concepts, principles and processes from N 338; experiences with individual clients in a variety of clinical settings.
 Prerequisites: Same as for N 338; Corequisite: N 338.